Let's say you write a book. The readers love it, the critics love it, and everyone wants to see a movie of it. But when the movie

 - A Christmas Carol: Has been made into no less then 40 films, including animated versions, made-for-tv movies, musicals, silent films, and a Muppet version.
 There are also many stage adaptations, and at least one ballet version!
 And that's not even getting into the Yet Another Christmas Carol trope...

-- I Am Legend has had three movies since it was written in the 1950s, and all of them take the plot and character.
+- I Am Legend has had three movies since it was written in the 1950s, and all of them take the plot and characters in different directions.

 - The Hitchhiker's Guide to the Galaxy was originally a 6-expanded-to-12-episode radio comedy, then a series of novels based on it, an adventure game, a TV series, a sequel radio comedy series, and a movie.
 Each one of them considerably different from the others.
 Unusually, this was intentional on the part of Douglas Adams (who was the primary or sole writer of the radio, TV and novel versions).